mtumilowicz/rust-rocket-workshop/README.txt

 1. closures
     || {body} when no param
     |a| {body} with param
+    * Note that, unlike functions declared with fn, we don’t need to declare the types of a closure’s arguments; Rust will infer them, along with its return type.
 1. cargo
 1. references, smart pointers: box
+    * Rust permits references to references:
+        ```
+        struct Point { x: i32, y: i32 }
+        let point = Point { x: 1000, y: 729 };
+        let r: &Point = &point;
+        let rr: &&Point = &r;
+        let rrr: &&&Point = &rr;
+        ```
+        * Like the . operator, Rust’s comparison operators “see through” any number of refer‐
+          ences:
+          * the == operator follows all the references and performs the comparison on their final targets, x and y.
+          * If you actually want to know whether two references point to the same memory, you can use std::ptr::eq, which compares them as addresses:
+            ```
+            assert!(rx == ry); // their referents are equal
+            assert!(!std::ptr::eq(rx, ry)); // but occupy different addresses
+            ```
+          * Note that the operands of a comparison must have exactly the same type, including the references: assert!(rx == rrx); // error: type mismatch: `&i32` vs `&&i32` assert!(rx == *rrx); // this is okay
+    * Rust references are never null.
+    * But you might recall that, when we fixed the show function to take the table of artists by reference instead of by value, we never had to use the * operator.
+      * Since references are so widely used in Rust, the . operator implicitly dereferences its left operand
+      The . operator can also implicitly borrow a reference to its left operand, if needed for a method call.
+    * When we pass a value to a function in a way that moves ownership of the value to the function, we say that we have passed it by value.
+    * If we instead pass the function a ref‐ erence to the value, we say that we have passed the value by reference.
+    * The right way to handle this is to use references.
+A reference lets you access a value without affecting its ownership.
+      * example with hashmap
+      * References come in two kinds:
+        • A shared reference lets you read but not modify its referent.
+However, you can have as many shared references to a particular value at a time as you like.
+The expression &e yields a shared reference to e’s value; if e has the type T, then &e has the type &T, pronounced “ref T.” Shared references are Copy.
+        • If you have a mutable reference to a value, you may both read and modify the value.
+However, you may not have any other references of any sort to that value active at the same time.
+The expression &mut e yields a mutable reference to e’s value; you write its type as &mut T, which is pronounced “ref mute T.” Mutable references are not Copy.
+        * You can think of the distinction between shared and mutable references as a way to enforce a multiple readers or single writer rule at compile time.
+          * In fact, this rule doesn’t
+            apply only to references; it covers the borrowed value’s owner as well.
+          * well.
+As long as there
+            are shared references to a value, not even its owner can modify it; the value is locked down.
+          * Nobody can modify table while show is working with it.
+    * Rust also has non-owning pointer types called ref‐ erences, which have no effect on their referents’ lifetimes.
+      * references must never outlive their referents.
+      * You must
+        make it apparent in your code that no reference can possibly outlive the value it points to.
+      * To emphasize this, Rust refers to creating a reference to some value as bor‐ rowing the value: what you have borrowed, you must eventually return to its owner.
+    * A reference-counting loop; these objects will not be freed
+        * It is possible to leak values in Rust this way, but such situations are rare.
+You cannot create a cycle without, at some point, making an older value point to a newer value.
+          This obviously requires the older value to be mutable.
+Since Rc pointers hold their referents immutable, it’s not normally possible to create a cycle.
+          * interior mutability
+            * If you com‐
+              bine those techniques with Rc pointers, you can create a cycle and leak memory.
+            * You can sometimes avoid creating cycles of Rc pointers by using weak pointers, std::rc::Weak, for some of the links instead.
+    * Box<T>
+        * A Box<T> is a pointer to a
+          value of type T stored on the heap.
+Calling Box::new(v) allocates some heap space, moves the value v into it, and returns a Box pointing to the heap space.

+    * fat pointers
+    * In
+      Java, if class Rectangle contains a field Vector2D upperLeft;, then upperLeft is a reference to another separately created Vector2D object.
+Objects never physically contain other objects in Java.
+    * References
+        * A value of type &String (pronounced “ref String”) is a reference to a String value, a &i32 is a reference to an i32, and so on.
+        * It’s easiest to get started by thinking of references as Rust’s basic pointer type.
+        * At run
+          time, a reference to an i32 is a single machine word holding the address of the i32, which may be on the stack or in the heap.
+        * The expression &x produces a reference to x; in Rust terminology, we say that it borrows a reference to x.
+        * Given a reference r, the
+          expression *r refers to the value r points to.
+        * Unlike C pointers, however, Rust references are never null: there is simply no way to produce a null reference in safe Rust.
+        * And unlike C, Rust tracks the ownership and lifetimes of values, so mistakes like dangling pointers, double frees, and pointer inva‐ lidation are ruled out at compile time.
+        * Rust references come in two flavors:
+            * &T
+                * An immutable, shared reference.
+                * You can have many shared references to a given value at a time, but they are read-only: modifying the value they point to is for‐ bidden, as with const T* in C.
+            * &mut T
+                * A mutable, exclusive reference.
+                * You can read and modify the value it points to, as with a T* in C.
+                * But for as long as the reference exists, you may not have any other references of any kind to that value.
+                * Rust uses this dichotomy between shared and mutable references to enforce a “single writer or multiple readers” rule: either you can read and write the value, or it can be shared by any number of readers, but never both at the same time.
+    * Boxes
+        * The simplest way to allocate a value in the heap is to use Box::new:
+        * When b goes
+          out of scope, the memory is freed immediately, unless b has been moved—by return‐ ing it, for example.
+            * let b = Box::new(t);
+        * Moves are essential to the way Rust handles heap-allocated values;
+    * Raw Pointers
+        * Rust also has the raw pointer types *mut T and *const T.
+        * Raw pointers really are just like pointers in C++.
+        * Using a raw pointer is unsafe, because Rust makes no effort to track what it points to.
+        * For example, raw pointers may be null, or they may point to memory that has been freed or that now contains a value of a different type.
+        * However, you may only dereference raw pointers within an unsafe block.
+    * The types &[T] and &mut [T], called a shared slice of Ts and mutable slice of Ts, are references to a series of elements that are a part of some other value, like an array or vector.
+      * You can think of a slice as a pointer to its first element, together with a count of the number of elements you can access starting at that point.

+    * std::mem::swap
+        fn swap<T>(x: &mut T, y: &mut T); // shorthand for -> ()
+        The standard
+        library’s std::mem::swap function has no meaningful return value; it just exchanges the values of its two arguments.
     * all you need to know is that &x borrows a reference to x, and that *r is the value that the reference r refers to.
     * What if Command / Query separation is the answer?
 When you run a command to change data, move the memory around (no reference &); when you run a query to read data, use references.